Angela0wu0/Microservices/README.md

+import '@github/clipboard-copy-element'
 READ ME

-This is an Email Microservices that can:
+This is an Email Microservices that can: \n
-    - send email
+    - send email \n
-    - log when email was sent and URL link to content
+    - log when email was sent and URL link to content  \n \n

-The zmq library has already been added into this folder so just make sure to copy the folder to your workspace.
-Things to download in cmd:
+The zmq library has already been added into this folder so just make sure to copy the folder to your workspace. \n Things to download in cmd: \n
- - npm install //node package manager
+ - npm install //node package manager \n
- - npm install nodemailer  //email system
+ - npm install nodemailer  //email system \n

 In order for the email to be sent the JSON obj must be in the format of: